Unf0undedOmn1s/IEEE-XRCenter-UOI-Projects/ieee-safepass-main/README.md

 # Password Generator & Checker (Flask)
+- This is a project inside the IEEE Student Branch Team UOI-Arta.
+  - Project created by Dimitrios N. Gkarsoudis & Grivas Marios

 A simple **Flask web application** that generates strong random passwords and checks their safety based on length and character variety.
 It features a **modern glassmorphism UI**, password generation, and a visual safe/unsafe indicator.